A relationship is a special type of property that defines how two or more object instances are associated with each other. For example, a Company

 This relationship property references objects of the following type

-Select a class from the Browse button or enter a new class name for the inverse side of the relationship.
+Select a class by clicking the Browse button or enter a new class name for the inverse side of the relationship.

 The name of the corresponding property in the referenced class